IsaacSkevington/eVoice/README.md

-Welcome to the Eve Survey Software repository
-Source code is in the EveSource.zip file (with its own README) The compiled executable binary is in Eve.zip
+Welcome to the Evoice Survey Software repository Source code is in the EveSource.zip file (with its own README) The compiled executable binary is in Eve.zip
-Enjoy :)